 If you are reading this and wondering if it would be helpful to reach out for support, I encourage you to answer the questions of the Trauma Screening Questionnaire.
 This can provide another perspective on how the circumstances of Covid-19 are affecting you individually.
-We would encourage you to consider the resources and support offered by your school, or the counselors who may be available in your community.
-You can also consult the International Therapists Directory for therapists familiar with the issues of expatriates and third culture kids and families.
+We would encourage you to consider the mental health resources and support offered in your community.